Best VPNs and Proxies for Android

 How to Set It Up

-Setting up a VPN on Android is refreshingly simple.
-Just grab the app from the Play Store, sign in, and choose a server.
-Most apps ask for a few permissions, usually for connection access, and after that, you’re connected within seconds.
+Getting started with a VPN or free proxy app for Android is refreshingly simple.
+Just download VPNs for Android directly from the Google Play Store, sign in, and choose a server.
+Within seconds, you’re protected.
+Most apps only ask for basic permissions to establish a secure connection.

-Advanced features like auto-connect and split tunneling are easy to toggle on once you’re familiar with the interface, but they’re totally optional.
-Even if you just hit “Connect” and go, you’re already ahead of the privacy curve.
+Advanced features like split tunneling or multi-hop routing are easy to enable once you’re familiar with the interface, but they’re optional.
+Even the best free proxy app for Android can be as simple as tapping “Connect” and going about your day.

 VPNs and Android Battery Life